 - A civil marriage license must be submitted the Parish Office 2 weeks prior to your wedding date, to the attention of your wedding coordinator.
 Please include the envelope that comes with it.

-As part of the preparation for their marriage, we encourage Catholics to receive the Sacrament of Reconciliation the week previous to their wedding, according to the schedule for Confessions at their parish.
+As part of the preparation for their marriage, we encourage Catholics to receive the Sacrament of Confession the week previous to their wedding, according to the schedule for Confessions at their parish.